 - Druids of Doom.
 The treasure room in the Druids' Keep has items useful to druids that are worth around 3,000 gold pieces.
 They include a carved ivory box filled with pearls, a variety of seeds, a black onyx box filled with coral and two exotic plants.

 - City State of the Invincible Overlord, "Revised Guide to the City State".
 The treasury room of the Hell-Bridge Temple is secured by a triple-locked iron door.
 The mundane part of the treasure consists of 11,465 gold pieces worth of coins, 16 pieces of jewelry, 32 gems, a map to the Treasure Room of the main temple of Thoth, two walkie-talkies (with instructions) and a gold helm worth 3200 gold pieces.
 The treasure's magic items are a +2 sword with a golden scabbard, an Elven Cloak, a Necklace of Prayer Beads, a potion of Polymorph Self, and a Wand of Illusion.

 - Operation Ogre.
 The wizardess Lolath's Secret Treasure Room holds three chests.
 They contain 14,500 gold pieces in coins, nine gems worth 23,100 gold pieces, 35,100 gold pieces worth of jewelry, a +3 Cloak of Protection, a Manual of Golems, a scroll of three spells, a Wand of Power, a Ring of Electrical Resistance and a +3 dagger.

 - Every single dragon in D&D has a treasure hoard.
 It serves as, including but not limited to:

-- A bed (Dragon hide is sufficently thick that a pile of gold feels like a feather mattress would to us)
+- A bed (Dragon hide is sufficiently thick that a pile of gold feels like a feather mattress would to us).

 - Shadowrun adventure "Survival of the Fittest" has a treasure room in a dragon's lair.